fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

     // Read back the parameter value
     Fw::ParamValid isValid;
     U32 interval = this->paramGet_BLINK_INTERVAL(isValid);
-    // NOTE: isValid is always
-    FW_ASSERT(isValid == Fw::ParamValid::VALID, isValid);
+    // NOTE: isValid is always VALID in parameterUpdated as it was just properly set FW_ASSERT(isValid == Fw::ParamValid::VALID, isValid);

     // Check the parameter ID is expected if (PARAMID_BLINK_INTERVAL == id) {
-        // Emit the blink set event
+        // Emit the blink interval set event
         // TODO: Add an event with, severity activity high, named BlinkIntervalSet that takes in an argument of type U32 to report the blink interval.
     }
 }